LateJoiners/docs/Peer Feedback/peer feedback 2.md

 #Misuse of Muggle Artifacts:

 ##[Assignment 2](https://trello.com/c/sx7yAK6d/5-assignment-2-submission):

 Each MVF is descibed in a highly detailed manner, with mockups showing various states of the app and the actions that trigger transitions between those states as well as the backend activity occuring by way of HTTP requests and JSON responses.
 However, some diagrams are too hard to follow in the PDF file itself due to size - it may have been better to either split the diagrams up, or to use a larger-than-A4 page sizing for the PDF file.
-Having said as much, the inclusion of links to copies of the diagrams on the mockflow website in these cases means that it is still possible to view the diagrams at full detail - even if it is not easy to do so inline.
+Having said as much, the inclusion of links to copies of the diagrams on the mockflow website in these cases means that it is still possible to view the diagrams at full detail - even if one need to visit an external website in order to do so effectively.

+In the lead-in to the estimation section an explanation is given of the approach to estimations (i.e. that they are based on how long each team member believed it would take them personally to complete the specified feature).
+While the assignment does not explicitly require this, it does give some much-needed context to the data that follows, and is a well-thought-out addition to the document.

+While team members only provide textual justifications on an overall basis, rather than a per-feature basis, they nevertheless provide the relevant detail to explain the choices in assigning time to each phase (learning, research, design, code, testing) of each feature.

+The software/tools/resources section is detailed and comprehensive, covering a set of software/services that could easily provide all required functionality for the team to achieve the project's' goals.
+Streamlined details and a simple description is provided for each of these resources, with more data supplied where the team has deemed necessary (i.e. with regards to git/github)

 ##[Trello](https://trello.com/b/usuq9rty/misuseofmuggleartifactsmoma):